ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ### Methods
 All public methods will be exposed through Ballerina bindings.
 Instance methods will reside inside the Ballerina class and these would take the name of the Java method.
 However, if there are overloaded methods, a numeric suffix will be appended at the end of the name.

-E.g., Some of the generated instance methods of the `java.util.ArrayDeque` class will be as follows.
+E.g., some of the generated instance methods of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina
 class ArrayDeque {
    ...